 If you want to skip the doggie toothpaste, try using a small amount of coconut oil when brushing your dog’s teeth.
 An added benefit of using this natural toothpaste over store-bought is that coconut oil can also help with bad breath.

-After meals, kibble particles are left behind on the teeth, interacting with bacteria in the mouth and collecting along the gums.
+After meals, food particles are left behind on the teeth, interacting with bacteria in the mouth and collecting along the gums.
 If these particles are not bruised away, they begin to transform from plaque to tough tartar and build up.
 This progression is the formation of periodontal disease.
 As more tartar forms, inflammation of the gums increases, which causes bleeding and bad breath.
 Eventually, the teeth become severely diseased and the attachment between the teeth and surrounding tissue, including bone, are disrupted.
 This whole process causes significant oral pain and can cause lethargy, inappetence, and weight loss – all of which will require veterinary care to address.

 In practice, it is very common to see progressive periodontal disease in toy breeds like Yorkies, Maltese, and Daschunds.
 This reinforces the importance of pet parents of toy breeds to start at-home dental care from day one.